lob/nomad-autoscaler-cloudwatch-apm/README.md

 A Nomad Autoscaler APM plugin to scale Nomad jobs using CloudWatch Metrics.

+**This software is in early development and should be used with caution.**

+*Feedback and contributions are welcome :-)*

 ## Plugin Configuration

 To use the plugin you will need download the binary to the client nodes and add the following block into the Nomad Autoscaler configuration.